intellika AI (INTAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 intellika AI Historical Price

-According to the latest data gathered on intellika AI live price page, the current price of intellika AI is 0USD.
-The circulating supply of intellika AI(INTAI) is 999.97M INTAI , giving it a market capitalization of $76.50K.
+According to the latest data gathered on intellika AI live price page, the current price of intellika AI is 0.00003008USD.
+The circulating supply of intellika AI(INTAI) is 999.97M INTAI , giving it a market capitalization of $30.08K.

 The intellika AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INTAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.